adamsilver/fdpb/04-a-login-form.md

 ### Choice Versus Choice Paralysis

 Standard thinking is that choice is good.
 That it offers freedom, autonomy and personal responsibility.
-Heck, even one of the principles is to “offer choice”.
-But *more* choice is often not better for the user.
+Heck, even one of *the principles* is “offer choice”.
+But *more* choice is not necessarily better when it comes to features or products.

 Barry Schwartz, author of “The Paradox of Choice” has one case study where researchers set up two displays of jams at a gourmet food store.
 Customers could try samples, who were then given a coupon for a dollar off if they bought a jar.
 One display had 24 jams, the other had just 6.
 30% of people exposed to the smaller selection bought a jam, but only 3% of those exposed to the larger selection did.

-Then consider companies who offer their employers pension plans.
-There's interesting data on this too.
+There's some interesting data on companies that offer employees pension plans.
 One of Barry's colleagues got access to the records of Vanguard, a huge mutual-fund company, and found that for every 10 mutual funds the employer offered, the rate of participation went down 2%.
-Even though employees were aware that by not participating, they were passing up as much as 5000 dollars a year.
+Consider that employees knew that by not participating, they were passing up as much as 5000 dollars a year.

 This phenomenon is actually called Hick's Law (named after psychologist William Edmund Hick), which states that the time taken to make a decision increases as the number of choices expand.
-It predicts that the greater the number of alternative choices, the longer it will take a user to make a decision and select the correct one.
+It predicts that the greater the number of alternative choices, the longer it will take a user to make a decision.

-Giving users multiple ways to log in will increase the time and energy it takes them to do so.
-Be sure that the choices are valuable to your users.
-Also, be sure to layout the options clearly, and don't force users to remember which way they logged in last time.
+Giving users multiple ways to log in might seem useful but can cause friction for users, so make sure the extra choice is valuable to users.
+Once you're sure, layout the options clearly.

 ![Medium login](.)

 ## ‘Forgotten password’ Placement

-As human-beings we're prone to forgetting something just at the moment we most need to remember it.
-I use a password manager[^2] to avoid having to remember passwords, but password managers aren't infallible.
-If you don't remember to save your credentials, then you're in the same position as anyone else.
-In any case, not everybody uses a password manager.
+Human beings are forgetful.
+In fact we're most likely to forget something at the moment we most need it.
+Some people, myself included, use password managers[^2].
+They store all your passwords in one place and all you have to do is remember a single master password.

+That's great, but password managers aren't infallible.
+If you don't rememeber to save your credentials into it, you're in the same position as someone without a password manager.
+In any case, not everyone uses one, nor should they have to.

-Sites offer users a ‘Forgotten password’ link on the login screen which gives users the chance to ‘reset’ their password.
-The feature itself isn't the problem, it's the placement of the link which can cause a friction for users.
+This is why sites give users a “Forgot password” or “Reset password” feature.
+The feature itself isn't especially problematic, nor is it the focus of this particular problem.
+It's the placement of the link within a login form that can cause tremendous frustration for users.

+---

 Honouring people's interaction preferences is a cornerstone of inclusive design.
 Some prefer the keyboard.
 Some prefer the mouse.
 Some use both interchangeably.
 When using forms, or more broadly, websites, pressing <kbd>tab<kbd> moves focus to the next focusable element.
 By default links and form controls are focusable.